Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/overview.md

-The pilot cockpit is divided into a front section, containing all instruments and weapon controls, as well as the radar screen; the left console area with engine, control surfaces and navigation related settings; the pedestal group holding auxiliary information; and the right console area with communication and lighting controls.
+The pilot cockpit is divided into a front section, containing all instruments and weapon controls, as well as the radar screen; the left console area with engine, control surfaces and navigation-related settings; the pedestal group holding auxiliary information; and the right console area with communication and lighting controls.